You need to refrigerate leftover bread pudding.

 If you need more time than that, you can always freeze the leftovers.
 I wrote a whole article on freezing bread pudding on our sister site CanYouFreezeThis.com, in case you’re interested.

-Last, if you notice any signs of white fluffy mold growing on the surface, or the cake gives off a sour or off smell, throw out the entire thing.
-Cutting out the spoiled part and eating the rest isn’t a good idea for such a moist cake.
+- It’s moldy.
+If you notice any signs of white fuzzy mold growing on the surface, the dessert is gone.
+Cutting out the spoiled part and eating the rest isn’t a good idea for such a moist baked good.

 How To Reheat Bread Pudding